snevans7-commits/orders-summary-python/README.md

 Do not modify test files
 Do not move or copy files into the tests/ directory
 Do not rename files or change the project structure
-Do not add configuration files (e.g., conftest.py) to fix imports If you are editing anything outside report.py, you are likely going in the wrong direction.
+Do not add configuration files (for example, conftest.py) to fix imports If you are editing anything outside report.py, you are likely going in the wrong direction.
 Project Structure
 orders-summary-python